download and unzip p32613591_112048_Generic.zip ./premigration.sh --connectstring jdbc:oracle:oci:@ --sysdba --targetcloud ATPS --pdbname PDB1 --schemas SAMPLEUSER --reportformat [json | text]

-Check the list of removed features in Autonomous Database on Shared Infrastructure and whether you are using any of them, e.g. Java in DB.
+Check the list of restricted and removed features in Autonomous Database on Shared Infrastructure and whether you are using any of them, e.g. Java in DB or Oracle Multimedia.

 To reduce the amount of data being exported and transferred, export only the schemas you want to migrate instead of the full database, including SYS objects and other stuff you don’t need.

 Ensure that your export operation is performed with consistent data using a specific SCN or timestamp.
 This will increase the UNDO requirements for the duration of the export.

 Oracle recommends excluding specific object types while exporting the data.
 It is also recommended to exclude schema statistics during export and recreate fresh ones after import.

 exclude=db_link,cluster -- for Autonomous Data Warehouse, additionally exclude=index,indextype,materialized_view,materialized_view_log,materialized_zonemap

 10. Increase Export Performance